pantomime-rs/pantomime-site/README.md

 To publish this website, push a tag in the format of vYYYY.MM.DD.R where R is the revision number for the particular day.

+CircleCI will then build the project and push it to the www.pantomime.dev repository.

 ### Prism

 This project uses [Prism](https://prismjs.com) for syntax highlighting of